 For the potato leek soup:

-- Wash and thinly slice leeks; you only need the tender white and light green parts of the stem.
+- Prep work: peel and roughly chop 1 pound potatoes.
+Mince 1 small garlic clove.
+Wash and thinly slice 3 large leeks; you only need the tender white and light green parts of the stem.

-- Heat the olive oil over medium heat in a large stockpot or Dutch oven.
+- Heat 3 tablespoons olive oil over medium heat in a large stockpot or Dutch oven.

 - Add the sliced leeks and chopped potatoes and cook for 5 minutes, stirring a few times.
 Add garlic and cook 5 more minutes, until the vegetables begin to soften and brown slightly.
 Be careful the garlic doesn't burn.

-- Add the chicken or vegetable stock with the thyme and bring to a boil.
-Reduce the heat to low and simmer until the vegetables are tender and soft, 30 -35 minutes.
+- Add 6 cups chicken or vegetable stock with 3 sprigs of fresh thyme and bring to a boil.
+Reduce the heat to low and simmer until the vegetables are tender and soft, about 30 minutes.

 - Blend until somewhat smooth using an immersion or hand blender; I like a little chunkiness in my soup so I didn’t blend it all I left a few potatoes chunks.
-But you can make it super smooth by blending it more and straining it before serving.
+But you can make it very smooth by blending it more and straining it before serving.
+For a thicker soup, let it simmer uncovered for a bit longer to allow some liquid to evaporate and naturally thicken the mixture.

-- Ladle into bowls and garnish with the mushrooms, sour cream and minced chives.
+- Ladle into bowls and garnish with the mushrooms, ½ cup sour cream and ⅓ cup minced fresh chives.

 For the mushrooms: